lizmat/articles/its-time-to-rak-2.md

 # save --context as -C, setting a default of 2
 $ rak --context='[2]' --save=C

+# search for "foo" and show two lines of context
+$ rak foo -C

+# search for "foo" and show 4 lines of context
+$ rak foo -C4
 ```

 ## Setting up default options